 As reported by TechCrunch, the service has already been quietly rolled out to some users, with some users notified of the upcoming changes via email, despite an official announcement yet to be made.

 The announcement, which has since made its way to the Square Seller Community forum, says multi-package estimates, custom invoice templates, and custom invoice fields will all be part of Invoices Plus, after previously being tested in the free version.

 - Here’s our list of the best tax software right now

-- We’ve built a list of the best accounting software on the market
+- We’ve built a list of the best accounting software for small business

 - Check out our list of the best bookkeeping software available